shawngraham/bad-archaeology/content/details/blog4.md

 + Perry, [Why are heritage interpreters voiceless at the trowel's edge?](https://doi.org/10.1017/aap.2018.21)
 + Lambert and Yates, [Crime, Controversy and the Comments Section: Discussing archaeological looting, trafficking, and the illicit antiquities trade online](http://intarch.ac.uk/journal/issue39/6/index.html)
 + Perry, Shipley, and Osborne, [Digital Media, Power and (In)Equality in Archaeology and Heritage](http://intarch.ac.uk/journal/issue38/perry_index.html)
++ Beisaw, 'Ghost Hunting as Archaeology' in Card & Anderson

-> Digital methods practice: topic models; word vectors; projection mapping
+> Digital methods practice: topic models; word vectors; projection mapping.
+Or maybe we'll do some ghost hunting.
+Who knows how the day might play out...

 ### November 7, 2018 Archaeology in the service of the state